 Being able to liquidate or transfer shares prior to harvest is a key feature of a Forest Enterprises investment.
 We have facilitated the sale of established Forest Enterprises investments for many years and never failed to find a buyer for an investment at a price acceptable to both buyer and seller.

-Contact our Customer Services Manager, Merv Jones any time to discuss your requirements.
+If you are considering selling your shares, either privately or via Forest Enterprises, please contact our Customer Services Manager, Merv Jones to discuss your requirements.

 Each year when a forest investment’s Annual Investment Reports are prepared (namely the Financial Statements), an update made to the investment’s Indicative Value at balance date for a typical share unit of 200 shares.
 If you have shares in a Forest Enterprises Limited Partnership investment, you will find the updated Indicative Value usually on page 17 of the investment’s annual Financial Statements.